16 Best Foods High in Insoluble Fiber for Bowel Health

 5. Legumes

-Legumes such as chickpeas, lentils, and black beans are excellent sources of insoluble fiber.
-Including legumes in your diet can help support gut health and promote healthy digestion.
-Legumes are also high in protein and other essential nutrients, making them a valuable plant-based protein source for vegetarians and vegans.
+Legumes such as chickpeas, lentils, and black beans are some of the richest plant-based sources of insoluble fiber.
+They help bulk up the stool, improving digestion and preventing constipation.
+Legumes are also high in protein, B vitamins, iron, and other essential nutrients, making them an important component of a balanced diet, especially for vegetarians and vegans.

 6. Whole Wheat Pasta